thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 while others, such as FIDO Device Onboarding (FDO) {{FDO}}, do not use TLS/DTLS for client authentication.
 In many cases, the IDevID profile and content are defined by those specifications.
-For these reasons, this specification focuses on the description of LDevIDs and other operational certificates.
+For these reasons, this specification focuses on the description of operational certificates such as LDevIDs.

 This document uses the terminology and some of the rules for populating certificate content defined in IEEE 802.1AR.
 However, this specification does not claim